humdingerb/quicklaunch/ReadMe.md

 *   These folders are ignored by default:
      `B_SYSTEM_ADDONS_DIRECTORY` and `B_TRASH_DIRECTORY`
      In other words, applications in Trash are ignored, as well as add-ons.
      `B_SYSTEM_BIN_DIRECTORY` used to be ignored, but since especially ported software often ends up in the /bin folder, that is a bad idea.
-You'll have to remove unwanted commandline apps manually now, e.g. via the context menu.
+You'll have to remove unwanted commandline apps manually now, e.g. via _Add to ignore list_ of the context menu.

 ### Download